 The main Layer 2 projects on Ethereum

-zkSync : a promising solution for Ethereum
+zkSync : A promising solution for Ethereum

 Optimism: Why is it a popular solution?

-Polygon : an example of popular sidechain
+Polygon : An example of a popular sidechain

-Layer 2 challenges
+The challenges of Layer 2

-Risk of safety compromise
+Risk of compromising security

 The future of Layer 2 solutions

-Towards a wider adoption of the Rollups
+Towards wider adoption of roll-up banners

 AMF recommendations.
 There is no guaranteed high yield, a product with high performance potential implies a high risk.
 This risk taking must be in line with your project, your investment horizon and your ability to lose part of this savings.
 Do not invest if you are not ready to lose all or part of your capital .